ikelaiah/threadsafecollections-fp/docs/ThreadSafeCollections.Deque.md

 - The deque does not shrink automatically after `Clear`.
 - There is no random access by index.
 - There are no search, `Contains`, or bulk remove operations.
+- The deque does not own or automatically free class instances stored as values.
 - There is no `DEBUG_LOGGING` constant or runtime debug logging switch in this unit.